pyenv/pyenv/README.md

    As an alternative, you can download and compile Ruby yourself into `~/.rbenv/versions/`.

-6. Rebuild the shim binaries.
-You should do this any time you install a new Ruby binary (for example, when installing a new Ruby version, or when installing a gem that provides a binary).
+6. Rebuild the shim executables.
+You should do this any time you install a new Ruby executable (for example, when installing a new Ruby version, or when installing a gem that provides a command).

     ~~~
     $ rbenv rehash